barbara0811/cbm_pop_mdvrp_optimization/README.md

 The example CBM-pop agent (CBMPopAgentNode) is made for Cordeau benchmark examples (https://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/), which are included in the data folder.
 For a custom optimization problem implementation, it is necessary to implement specific CBMPopAgent and CBMPopAlgorithm objects.

+Best found solutions and more information on the dataset can be found at https://sites.google.com/view/vrp-task-planning/c-mdvrp-benchmark.

 1. Run several CBM-pop agents (in different terminals):

 ```roslaunch cbm_pop_mdvrp cbm_pop_agent.launch name:=<agent name>```